theharold9000/Job-Ads---Brisbane/Senior .NET Checklist Ad.md

     console.log("Keep trying!");</br>
 }

 If you have an active GitHub, GitLab, BitBucket or Stack Overflow profile include a link or follow me because I want to see it!

-I'm also always happy to receive feedack on my job ads so if you have any suggestions, let me know!
+I'm also always happy to receive feedback on my job ads so if you have any suggestions, please let me know!

 **Harold Liu**</br>
 **ph/txt:** 0400 659 332 | **email:** harold@justdigitalpeople.com.au</br>